 If we are invited to your local assembly for a seminar or other presentation, there will be no fee asked or expected.
 We do have a strict non-solicitation policy.

 We are dependent on the Lord working through His people to keep this ministry going.
 The Lord is faithful and has always provided our need.
-Many of our clients either send us gifts directly or include Believers Stewardship Services as part of their estate plan.
+Many of our clients either send us gifts directly or include Legacy Ministries Canada as part of their estate plan.

 A Will, often called a Last Will and Testament, is a set of instructions to a probate court that will guide the court in the appointment of an executor and final distribution of your possessions.
 It will also include the appointment of a guardian of minor children, if that is needed.
 This document is only effective upon your death and can be changed at any time prior to that.